 - The Barber of Seville: Woody is interested in a V-shaped "victory cut" hairdo.
 But the barber was drafted.

 - Screen Gems made several wartime shorts, most notably "Song of Victory", which features an allegory of how World War 2 started.

-- Momotaro's Divine Sea Warriors is a Japanese animated film from the war period, featuring cute characters based on Japanese mythology invading East Asia and killing Allies — proving that both sides played this game.
+- Momotaro's Sea Eagles and Momotaro's Divine Sea Warriors are Japanese animated films from the war period, featuring cute characters based on Japanese mythology invading East Asia and killing Allies — proving that both sides played this game.